abdkhan01/Notion_ETL/README.md

 # Design

-Script uses the Notion API to to access the backend for the workbooks and students databases.
-For students, every student is retrieved with name and UUIDs and workbook id.
-For workbooks, “Source Data” block is extract from the tables for every student.
+Script uses the Notion API to to access the backend for databases.
+Every entity is retrieved with name and UUIDs.
+“Source Data” block is extract from the tables for every entity.

 Transformation is being done using custom parsers.
 These parsers parse the API responses and extract the specified attributes.
 Two logical transformation zones are being followed.

 ## Silver Zone

 Raw responses for each table are parsed and texts, numbers, dates, relations, and URLs are extracted.
 IDs,created_time and last_edited_time are renamed for each table.
+Tables are joined using the business logic.

 ## Gold Zone

-All tables are denormalized and created into a flat table

-Flat table is dumped into big query
+All tables are denormalized and created into a flat table Flat table is dumped into big query

 # Usage